dedix-7/alx-low_level_programming/README.md

 This project is about the C preprocessor (cpp)
 ## 0x0E-structures_typedef
 This project is about using structs and typedef
+## 0x0F-function_pointers
+This project is about function pointers and their uses
 # Authors
 Enoks